We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Most people know that lighting is key when it comes to establishing an aesthetic in a room.
 But what happens when you don’t have sunny windows in your space?
 Fortunately, even rooms without windows can appear lighter with a few decorating tips in mind.
 Here are a few pointers to help you learn how to lighten a dark room with no natural light.

 Make Use of Artificial Light

-Hundreds of years ago, a light with no natural light sources may have been doomed to darkness.
+Hundreds of years ago, a room with no natural light sources may have been doomed to darkness.
 Fortunately, our easy access to modern-day light sources means that anybody can transform a dull room into a shining space overflowing with light.

-Use this as the perfect excuse to head to your local IKEA or furnishing store to browse different lighting options.
+Use this as the perfect excuse to head to your local furnishing store to browse different lighting options.
 If you need more than a few floor or table lamps, consider investigating overhead fixture options, too.
 The key to successfully establishing a better sense of light in your room is to nail the amount of soft and warm artificial light that’s responsible for lighting your space.

 Switch Up Your Wall Color

 Even after investing in a handful of stylish and bright lamps, your vision for a well-lit room may fall short if you have the wrong color plastered on your walls.

 In a room suffering from no natural light, the best way to brighten up your space is to invest in colors that accent the light you’re able to produce artificially.
 This means that you should always steer clear of dark tones that accentuate your lack of light.

 But, that doesn’t mean you’ll be lacking in options.
 Some of the best paint colors for low-light rooms include lavender, powder blue, soft gray and bright orange — granting you access to the diverse palette you need.